CWright2022/cwright2022.github.io/_posts/2023-8-14-facebook_scams.md

 3. Misinformation
     - An attacker with enough compromised Facebook accounts essentially has an army of voices to spread whatever lies they deem fit.
     - Imagine if all your friends started telling you to try a new product, or vote for a certain candidate, or visit a certain place - it would be pretty convincing, right?
-    - With enough accounts, an attacker can make anything appear to be the truthAnd that is my short and sweet tale of how I'm fighting a few phishing attempts.
+    - With enough accounts, an attacker can make anything appear to be the truth.

+And that is my short and sweet tale of how I'm fighting a few phishing attempts.

 Inevitably, more will pop up, and my work will be overshadowed, but for now I feel pretty good about myself.
 Stay safe out there!